How Important is 1 Vote?

 Those who believe and are baptized will be saved, those who disbelieve will be lost.

-If you have not already done so, you have an opportunity to cast a deciding vote.
+If you have not already done so, you have an opportunity to cast a deciding vote for your eternal future.

 That's it for today, have a blessed week.

 - Do you vote in elections?
 Why yes or no?